Olympus E-PL2 vs Panasonic GF5

 The Olympus PEN E-PL2 has a native sensitivity range from ISO 200 to ISO 6400.
 The corresponding ISO settings for the Panasonic Lumix DMC-GF5 are ISO 160 to ISO 6400, with the possibility to increase the ISO range to 160-12800.

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-Of the two cameras under consideration, the GF5 has a markedly higher DXO score than the E-PL2 (overall score 6 points higher), which will translate into better image quality.
-1.4 EV in additional dynamic range, and 0.1 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+Of the two cameras under review, the E-PL2 has a notably higher overall DXO score than the GF5 (overall score 5 points higher), which gives it an advantage in terms of imaging quality.
+This advantage is based on 0.9 bits higher color depth, 0.2 EV in additional dynamic range, The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |1.||Olympus E-PL2||Four Thirds||12.2||4032||3024||720/30p||21.4||10.2||573||55|